Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 tl_files/content/images/hodgkin/armer_klassischer_typ.png

-Nowadays, the histologic subtypes of Hodgkin lymphoma do not influence the choice of treatment anymore.
-However, it should be mentioned that nodular lymphocyte-predominant Hodgkin lymphoma at stage IA (only one affected lymph node region) has such a favorable course compared to other types at stage I that it is only treated with involved-field radiotherapy.
+The histologic subtypes of Hodgkin lymphoma do not influence the choice of treatment anymore today.
+However, stage IA nodular lymphocyte-predominant Hodgkin lymphoma, in which only one lymph node region is affected, has a very favorable course compared to the other types at stage I, and therefore treatment consists in involved-field radiotherapy only.